sanya1-coder/Credit-Card-Transaction-and-Consumer-Financial-Behaviour/README.md

 ## 6. Data sources and access plan
 - **Credit Card Transactions Dataset:**
-Name and URL: Credit Card Transactions Dataset — https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions
+   -Name and URL: Credit Card Transactions Dataset — https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions

-Licence or permission to use: CC0 1.0 Universal (Public Domain Dedication) — no restrictions on use, modification, or redistribution.
+   - Licence or permission to use: CC0 1.0 Universal (Public Domain Dedication) — no restrictions on use, modification, or redistribution.
 Free for academic use without attribution requirement.

-Access method: Direct download via Kaggle web interface (manual) or via the Kaggle API (kaggle datasets download).
+   - Access method: Direct download via Kaggle web interface (manual) or via the Kaggle API (kaggle datasets download).
 Requires a free Kaggle account and an API token (kaggle.json).
 No paywall or institutional login beyond account registration.

 10-line fetch script:
 - *(A 10-line probe cell per source is in `notebooks/00_data_probe.ipynb`.)*